 Increased Rate of Force Production

-Plyometric exercises force the muscle units to contract at faster rates in order to promote enough force to propel the body into space (off the floor).
-This fast twist muscular response occurs at the motor unit level by nervous system adaptations.
-The benefit of developing this capacity is that the body will then learn to promote force more explosively, which can benefit even slow speed movements (such as 1RM bench presses).
+Plyometric exercises force the muscle units to contract faster to promote enough force to propel the body into space (off the floor).
+The benefit of developing this capacity is that the body will then learn to promote force more explosively, which can benefit even slow speed movements (such as one-rep max attempts).

 Increased Motor Unit Recruitment

 When we perform certain exercises or movement tasks, many of our muscle units are firing.
 Typically, slow-twitch fibers are recruited during longer endurance-based training while fast-twitch fibers play for heavy lifts and explosive training.